hack3rs.ca network-security

 when-this-tool-is-a-good-fit

-• +Post-breach or IR credential risk assessment using recovered hash sets.
+• +Post-breach credential risk assessment using hash sets from a compromised system or directory.

-• +Legacy system migration planning where password/hash strength is unknown.
+• +Legacy system migration planning where the password storage algorithm and current strength are unknown.

-• +Security awareness training using controlled examples of weak password patterns.
+• +Security awareness training with controlled examples that show what weak passwords look like to a GPU.

 when-to-use-another-tool-or-source